push-protocol/push-website/docs/developer-guides/examples/showrunners-examples/service-based-notification-via-showrunner-example.md

   to get hang of service based channels!
 ---

-# Service based notification via Showrunner example
+# Service Based Notification via Showrunner Example

 **Greetings!!**<br/>
 If you are new to Push protocol and don't have a proper idea of how to create an service-based channel for notifications on top of [showrunners](https://docs.epns.io/developers/developer-tooling/showrunners-framework).
 This guide is for you ;)